Top 5 3rd Quarter Trades of Ce - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Centric Wealth Management’s top five trades of the quarter.
+According to GuruFocus data, these were Cedar Mountain Advisors, LLC’s top five trades of the quarter.

-The guru sold out of their 212,895-share investment in ARCA:PTIN.
-Previously, the stock had a 1.91% weight in the equity portfolio.
-Shares traded for an average price of $24.41 during the quarter.
+The guru established a new position worth 274,750 shares in BATS:LVHI, giving the stock a 2.21% weight in the equity portfolio.
+Shares traded for an average price of $25.53 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Pacer Trendpilot International ETF has a price-earnings ratio of 8.91 and a price-book ratio of 0.78.
+In terms of valuation, Franklin International Low Volatility High Dividend Index ETF has a price-earnings ratio of 7.92 and a price-book ratio of 1.07.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.